Annual Physical Examinations

 The annual physical exam is a great opportunity to refocus your attention on prevention and screening:

-- At age 50, it's time to begin regular screening for colorectal cancer.
+- At age 50, it's time to begin regular screening for colorectal cancer or other risk factors.
 People with immediate family members with colorectal cancer may need to be screened before age 50.

 - For some women, age 40 marks the time to begin annual mammogram screening for breast cancer.
-Talk to your doctor about possible benefits and risks to starting mammography before 50 years of age.
+Talk to your doctor about possible benefits and risks to starting mammography before age 50.

 Healthy behaviors work far better than medicine at preventing illness, and don't require a prescription:

-- Do 30 minutes of brisk walking or other exercise, most days of the week.
-Your risk for cardiovascular disease, diabetes, and cancer will fall dramatically.
+- Do 30 minutes of brisk walking or other exercise most days of the week (or about 150 minutes a week).
+And add in some strength training at least twice a week.
+Your risk for cardiovascular disease, diabetes, and some types of cancer will fall dramatically.

 - Eat a mostly plant-based diet, low in animal fats.